SkinnyJosiah/Capstone_QuickDraw/status_check_2.md

 ## We have soldered and set up our TFT-LCD screen for usage.
 As of now, it is not programmed to do anything but we have the libraries we require for the project.

+## We have also added our current state of [code](https://github.com/SkinnyJosiah/Capstone_QuickDraw/blob/main/QuickDraw.ino) and a [useful page for resources](https://github.com/SkinnyJosiah/Capstone_QuickDraw/blob/main/Workarounds.md) to use when we need them and that pesky GoGuardian blocks them.

 # Which parts still need to be ordered/manufactured?

 ## The only possible parts we can think of is something to help potentially organize and extend our wiring, and a power on/off switch.
 Everything else boils down to designing, printing, etc.